The Singles (Phil Collins album)

-The Singles is a compilation album by English drummer Phil Collins.
+The Singles is a compilation album by English musician Phil Collins.
 It was released on 14 October 2016 through Atlantic Records and Warner Music.
-The album is Collins' fourth compilation album—after ...Hits (1998), The Platinum Collection (2004) and Love Songs: A Compilation...
-Old and New (2004)—and came at the end of his Take a Look at Me Now series, which saw him remaster and reissue his entire back catalogue dating back to 1981's Face Value.
-The compilation is made up of most of the hit singles from Collins' solo career, as well as lesser known singles.
+The album is Collins' fourth compilation album - after ...Hits (1998), The Platinum Collection (2004) and Love Songs: A Compilation...
+Old and New (2004) - and came at the end of his Take a Look at Me Now series, which saw him remaster and reissue his entire back catalogue dating back to 1981's Face Value.
+The compilation is made up of most of the hit singles from Collins' solo career, as well as lesser-known singles.
 The album was released in two versions, a standard 2-CD edition and a deluxe 3-CD edition.
 A vinyl edition was also released, first available as a 4-LP set with the same track list as in standard 2-CD edition, but it was, in 2018, replaced with a 2-LP set, which have only 19 selected tracks from previous version.